SemUijen/SemUijen/README.md

-### Hi there 👋 I'm Sem
+## Hi there 👋 I'm Sem

-I'm all about building coding projects.
-I've got a passion for Artificial Intelligence, Data Engineering, and MLOps, but that's not all give me a tricky coding problem, and I'm in my element!
+I'm all about building projects.
+I've got a passion for Artificial Intelligence, Data Engineering, and MLOps,
+but that's not all give me a tricky coding problem, and I'm in my element!

 ## 📕 Personal Projects